-Whilst we were at Center Parcs the children took part in the Chocolate Chef’s Academy which is a three hour session in the Activity Den, home to so many Center Parcs activities.
+Whilst we were at Centre Parcs the kids took part in the Chocolate Chef’s Academy which is a three hour session in the Activity Den, home to so many Center Parcs activities.
 The Chocolate Chef’s Academy was a real highlight for LP and Little Man with games, singing and dancing and all things chocolate.
 They came out with decorated aprons, chefs hats and a decorated box of chocolate creations they had made – they were so happy and proud!

 Whilst they were enjoying themselves and making new friends, Dave and I went to the spa.
 The Aqua Sana spa at Center Parcs is pretty amazing and a fantastic option for a spa break.
 You get given a towel and fluffy robe on arrival – but remember to take flip flops.
 Also, the robes don’t have pockets in which is worth noting.

 Then, you make your way into the spa which has so many different worlds.
 Each had different rooms and we could have easily spent all day there.
 There were saunas, steam rooms, foot baths and relaxation rooms with so many seating areas, water stations and a beautiful heated outdoor pool too.
 It was a highlight of our stay and a great way to relax and unwind.